 Ability to work collaboratively with others on a team effort

 A sense of humor and high standards of personal and professional excellence

 Knowledge of the arts in general and crafts in particular is a plus.

 Annual compensation is discussed during the interview process.
-The part-time position is non-exempt and eligible for vacation, holiday and sick time benefits.
+A comprehensive benefits package is provided.

-The position will remain open until filled, however the initial review of applications will consist of applications received by December 1, 2013.
-Send resume and cover letter addressing relevant experience and interest in the position and contact information for at least 3 references to Jasmin McFayden, Executive Assistant, Penland School of Crafts, PO Box 37, Penland, NC 28765 or.
+The position will remain open until filled, however the initial review of applications will consist of applications received by February 3, 2014.
+Send resume and cover letter addressing relevant experience and interest in the position and contact information for at least 3 references to Sally Loftis, Human Resources Manager, Penland School of Crafts, PO Box 37, Penland, NC 28765 or

 Penland School of Crafts is a national center for craft education offering residential workshops, residencies, community education programs, and exhibitions.
 Located on 420 acres in the NC Mountains, Penland has 15 teaching studios and 57 historic and contemporary buildings.
 Penland School of Crafts is an equal opportunity employer with a staff of 65.
 Penland operates with a $14.8 million endowment and an annual operating budget of $5.2 million.
 Penland School of Crafts is an equal opportunity employer.